kazturi302/agustina/agustina/README.md

 yarn build
 ```

-# How to run with Hosting
+# How to Hosting your Dapp

 You can use Vercel or Netlify to run this DAPP